-Ancient as man himself, human migrations have been faced from many points of view, as the individuals who migrate and the conditions of each migration are of an infinite variety.
+Ancient as humanity itself, human migrations have been faced from many points of view, as the individuals who migrate and the conditions of each migration are of an infinite variety.

 The bodies are perceived as a kind of cartography where points of relationship are indicated and established between them and their surroundings, both the abandoned landscape and the one that currently inhabit.